Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Introduction

 \citet{Robertson2010} suggested that the galaxy bias of high redshift LBGs could be constrained from measurements of cosmic variance, designated as $\sigma_{\rm CV}$ hereafter.
 They define a galaxy bias as

 where $\sigma_{\rm DM}$ is the field-to-field variance in the underlying dark matter density field.
-Equation \ref{eq:bias_cv} has been successfully applied in the literature to measure the bias for galaxies of different types out to $z\sim2$ \citep{Lopez-Sanjuan2015, Cameron2019}.
-As discussed in \citet{Lopez-Sanjuan2015}, this bias inferred from $\sigma_{\rm CV}$ combines clustering on all scales smaller than the probed survey volume, including non-linear scales.
+Importantly, $\sigma_{\rm CV}$ and thus $b_{g,\,\rm CV}$ incorporates clustering on all scales smaller than the probed survey volume.
+This means that it significantly differs from the linear bias as, e.g., measured from the 2PCF, because it includes stronger clustering on non-linear scales.
+Equation \ref{eq:bias_cv} has been successfully applied in the literature to measure the clustering of galaxies of different types out to $z\sim2$ \citep{Lopez-Sanjuan2015, Cameron2019}.

-In this work, we use the sample of LBGs compiled in \citetalias{Weibel2025b} to measure $\sigma_{\rm CV}$ for UV-bright galaxies at $z\sim10$.
+In this work, we use the sample of LBGs compiled in \citetalias{Weibel2026} to measure $\sigma_{\rm CV}$ for UV-bright galaxies at $z\sim10$.
 This can be related to the clustering strength of these galaxies through Equation \ref{eq:bias_cv}, which can in turn break degeneracies between different models that have been proposed to explain the high abundance of UV-bright galaxies at $z\sim10$.
 The paper is structured as follows:

 We present the data as well as the methods applied to measure cosmic variance in Section \ref{sec:methods}.
 Our results are presented in Section \ref{sec:results}, starting with the measurements of $\sigma_{\rm CV}$.
-We then describe our implementation of various simple models that boost the number density of UV-bright galaxies at $z\sim10$ in the \texttt{UniverseMachine}, and investigate their impact on $\sigma_{\rm CV}$.
+We then describe our implementation of various simple models that boost the number density of UV-bright galaxies at $z\sim10$ in the \texttt{UniverseMachine} \citep{Behroozi2019}, and investigate their impact on $\sigma_{\rm CV}$.
 This is followed by a discussion of our results in Section \ref{sec:discussion} which includes a quantification of the effect of non-linear scales on the measured $\sigma_{\rm CV}$, and future prospects for $\sigma_{\rm CV}$ constraints based on additional pure parallel imaging.
 We summarize our findings and conclude in Section \ref{sec:summary_conclusions}.

 Throughout this work we assume a $\Lambda$CDM cosmology with parameters from the nine-year Wilkinson Microwave Anisotropy Probe Observations \citep{WMAP9}, $h=0.6932$ and $\Omega_{m,0}=0.2865$.
 All magnitudes are reported in the AB system \citep{Oke1983}.